DBE Supportive Services

 Program participants work with BOWD Center staff, business consultants and industry partners to complete/update business plans and develop work plans designed to improve key business functions leading to lower costs, higher profits and increased highway related contracts.

-Additional BOWD Center resources include access to computers, conference room, plan room, library and other business-related amenities.
+Additional BOWD Center resources include access to computers, conference room, library and other business-related amenities.

 DBE firms that receive supportive services from the BOWD Center better position themselves to respond to solicitations competitively, win awards and successfully execute construction contracts.